Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

 Such an interaction favors helicoidal magnetization rotations of a given handedness.
-Referring to Fig.~\ref{fig:DW-structures}, this form of DMI stabilizes chiral BWs or Y-BWs.
+Referring to Fig.~\ref{fig:DW-structures}, this form of DMI stabilizes chiral Bloch walls or Y-Bloch walls.

-On the other hand, at the interface between two dissimilar materials where inversion symmetry is structurally broken \cite{Fert1990}, assuming the highest symmetry ($C_{\infty v}$) and considering the lowest order in spatial gradient, one obtains\cite{Bogdanov1989,Heide2008}
+On the other hand, at the interface between two dissimilar materials where inversion symmetry is structurally broken \cite{Fert1990}, assuming the highest symmetry ($C_{\infty v}$) and considering the lowest order in spatial gradient, one obtains \cite{Bogdanov1989,Heide2008}

 This interaction, called interfacial DMI, favors cycloidal magnetization rotations of a given handedness.
-Again referring to Fig.~\ref{fig:DW-structures}, this form of DMI stabilizes chiral NWs (but none of the Y-NWs).
-The immediate consequence is that chiral NWs move under DL SOT without any in-plane field, with successive walls moving in the same direction as their DW magnetizations are opposite.
-Such a motion, already obtained with STT, is required for DW racetrack applications \cite{Parkin2008}.
-Another notable feature of the DW dynamics under DMI and DL SOT is that the relative sign of DW velocity with respect to that of the current is given by the product of the sign of the DL SOT and the sign of the DMI.
+Again referring to Fig.~\ref{fig:DW-structures}, this form of DMI stabilizes chiral N\'eel walls (but none of the Y-N\'eel walls).
+The immediate consequence is that chiral N\'eel walls move under damping-like SOT without any in-plane field, with successive walls moving in the same direction as their domain wall magnetizations are opposite.
+Such a motion, already obtained with STT, is required for domain wall racetrack applications \cite{Parkin2008}.
+Another notable feature of the domain wall dynamics under DMI and damping-like SOT is that the relative sign of domain wall velocity with respect to that of the current is given by the product of the sign of the damping-like SOT and the sign of the DMI.

 Interfacial DMI was already evidenced in magnetic atomic monolayers or bilayers by spin-polarized scanning tunneling microscopy that revealed magnetization cycloids of fixed handedness \cite{Bode2007,Meckler2009}.
 However, these were situations of very large DMI so that the uniform magnetic state was destabilized.
-For the Pt/Co/AlOx case, direct proof that DWs are chiral NWs was obtained by NV-center magnetic microscopy \cite{Tetienne2015}, and by x-ray magnetic circular dichroism \cite{Boulle2016}.
-In addition, spin-polarized low energy electron microscopy has shown the change of DW structure from chiral NW to achiral BW as a function of the thickness of the magnetic layer \cite{Chen2013c,Chen2013d}, confirming the interfacial DMI description.
+For the Pt/Co/AlOx case, direct proof that domain walls are chiral N\'eel walls was obtained by NV-center magnetic microscopy \cite{Tetienne2015}, and by x-ray magnetic circular dichroism \cite{Boulle2016}.
+In addition, spin-polarized low energy electron microscopy has shown the change of domain wall structure from chiral N\'eel wall to achiral Bloch wall as a function of the thickness of the magnetic layer \cite{Chen2013c,Chen2013d}, confirming the interfacial DMI description.